skyssolutions/lynxchan/src/be/Readme.md

 * `CSP`: Content security policy directives.
 Example: `default-src 'self'`
 * `onlySfwLatestImages`(Boolean): makes so only SFW images are displayed on the front-page.
 * `inactivityThreshold`(Number): amount of days an user must be inactive so he and his boards will be marked as inactive.
+* `mediaPageSize`(Number): amount of files to be displayed at once on the media management page.
+Defaults to 100.

 `db.json`: contains database connection information.
 * `address`: address of the database.